 Essential oils can function as symptom relief, prevention, protection, and healing for your gut.

-Certain pairings (blends) of essential oils work well together and can be beneficial to healing the gut.
-5 of these combinations are:
+Certain essential oils can be beneficial to healing the gut.
+4 of these combinations are: